 Added Game – A game that is not part of the regular Las Vegas rotation.
 Oftentimes this will be a rescheduled game or the second game of a doubleheader.

-Against the Spread (ATS) – Refers to taking or laying points (aka the spread) as opposed to taking a game straight-up.
+Against the Spread (ATS) – Refers to taking or laying points as opposed to taking a game straight-up.

 Arbitrage – The simultaneous purchase and sale of the same game in different markets to profit from unequal prices.

-Bookmaker – A person who is licensed to create betting lines and take wagers.
+Bookmaker – An organization or individual who is licensed to create odds/lines and take action from bettors.

 Buying Points – Paying an additional fee in order to get a game at a more attractive price.
 Often times bettors will buy points in football around key numbers such as 3 and 7.

-Dog – Short for underdog, this is the team which bookmakers assume will lose the game.
+Dog – Short for underdog, this is the team which Bookmakers price at less likely odds to win.

-Draw – Also known as a push.
-If a game falls exactly on the spread, there is no winner and bettors will receive their money back.
+Draw – If a game falls exactly on the spread, there is no winner and bettors will receive their money back.
+This can also referred to as a Push.

 Even Money – A bet where you are not paying any vigorish (i.e. +100).